How Much Does a Penny Weigh? The Surprising Truth About America’s Most Common Coin

 Weight as a Counterfeit Detector

 Counterfeiters have tried to mimic the look of a penny for centuries, but the weight is a stubborn giveaway.
-0 grams** will feel noticeably heavier than a genuine post‑1982 penny.
-On top of that, vending machine operators, who rely on electronic weight sensors, often reject such impostors without a second thought.
-So a typical copper‑plated steel token that weighs **3.
+Still, a typical copper‑plated steel token that weighs 3.
+0 grams will feel noticeably heavier than a genuine post‑1982 penny.
+Think about it: vending machine operators, who rely on electronic weight sensors, often reject such impostors without a second thought.
 Even sophisticated “coin‑sorting” devices used by banks perform a dual check—both diameter and mass—because a skilled forger can replicate size but rarely can duplicate the exact density of zinc‑copper alloy.

 International Comparisons: Weight in a Global Context